We can take action across all sectors - public, private, third and independent to address inequalities in practice through our work.

 - Providing universal services with added intensive support for vulnerable groups (known as proportionate universalism) is effective.

 - Interventions which require individuals to opt-in and those which involve significant price barriers may assist in improving health, but tend not to be effective at reducing health inequalities.

 It is vital to support people working within NHSScotland and Health and Social Care Partnerships (HSCPs) to increase their existing knowledge and skill around addressing inequalities.
 Staff will be better equipped to deliver services that help reduce health inequalities and to respond to the social and economic circumstances affecting individuals' health.

-These publications focus on the key areas for reducing health inequalities.
+These statements focus on the key areas for reducing health inequalities.
 The areas are

 - employment processes

 - leadership and advocating to reduce health inequalities.